Dixon, Illinois: History

 In April 2012, Dixon Municipal Comptroller Rita Crundwell was indicted by a Federal Grand Jury for embezzlement.
 She used the embezzled funds to pay for her lavish lifestyle and what became one of the nation's best-known quarter horse-breeding programs, among other things.
 Crundwell's crimes, thought to be the most substantial municipal theft in U.S. history, impacted Dixon's finances severely.
 Federal prosecutors estimated the amount embezzled at $53 million since 1990.
 The city sued the auditors who had failed to detect the embezzlement and the bank at which Crundwell maintained a secret account, and received $40 million in settlements.
 In February 2013, Crundwell was sentenced to almost 20 years in prison.

 On May 16, 2018, Matthew Milby, a 19-year-old student, entered Dixon High School and fired shots during graduation practice.
 He was pursued by School Resource Officer Mark Dallas, of the Dixon Police Department.
 After firing shots at the officer, the shooter was wounded by Dallas as he returned fire.
-He was then taken into custody.
+Milby was then taken into custody.
 There were no additional injuries.
 Milby was diagnosed with schizotypal personality disorder and initially found unfit to stand trial.
-On July 14, 2022 he pleaded guilty to aggravated discharge of a firearm towards a peace officer and aggravated discharge of a firearm in a school building; he was sentenced to thirty years in prison.
+On July 14, 2022, he pleaded guilty to aggravated discharge of a firearm towards a peace officer and aggravated discharge of a firearm in a school building; he was sentenced to thirty years in prison.

 Ronald Reagan

-Dixon was the boyhood home of the 40th President of the United States, Ronald Reagan.
+Dixon was the childhood home of the 40th President of the United States, Ronald Reagan.
 Reagan was born in nearby Tampico and moved to Dixon, aged nine.
 In his teen years, he lifeguarded along the banks of the Rock River.
 His family house is preserved at 816 South Hennepin Avenue, and authorized by Congress to become the Ronald Reagan Boyhood Home.
 On February 6, 1984, during his first term as president, Reagan returned to Dixon to celebrate his 73rd birthday.
 He toured his boyhood residence and the city held a parade in his honor.